satinsiders/Manager-MAS/docs/datadeepdive.md

 Curriculum subtype (e.g., guidance, practice (easy/medium/hard), diagnostic, full-length exam)

+Ingestion: poll via 커리큘럼 목록 조회 and upsert by `id`; retain `originId` for joins back to the platform catalog.

 Relationships: Each Catalog entry maps to exactly one Question Type in the taxonomy.

 C. Study Planning & Mastery